vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Try to be a rainbow in someone else’s cloud." - Maya Angelou
 > 1. "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
-> 1. "Try to be a rainbow in someone else’s cloud." - Maya Angelou
 > 1. "Start where you are.
 Use what you have.
 Do what you can." - Arthur Ashe

 ## Wisdom and Learning